 Alternative Forms of Energy

-With crude oil around $70 per barrel and national concern over hydrocarbon emissions, the global market is poised to expand its energy options to alternative fuels.
+With crude oil around $108 per barrel and national concern over hydrocarbon emissions, the global market is poised to expand its energy options to alternative fuels.
 Simply put, alternative or non-conventional fuels are substitute fuels for hydrocarbon products such as gasoline, kerosene or diesel.
+Although the required technology and automobile companies are still a few years away from producing viable and cost efficient alternative fuels, headway is being made through research to understand how to make and utilize such products.
+What stands in the forefront of this debate, is whether or not alternative fuels can deliver the same performance as standard petroleum-based fuels.
+Here’s a fact: there are a growing number of jobs in alternative energy and renewable energy sectors.
+This trend won’t be slowing anytime soon.

 Renewable energy sources like ethanol and biodiesel fuel are on the front lines for alternative energy sources, but other sources are proving to possibly be just as-or more-reliable than both of these.
 One of those sources is tidal power.
 If scientists could find a way to efficiently harness the power of tides, then electricity could be generated from a source that releases no carbon dioxide, is renewable and is completely predictable.